danphenderson/baldin/cdk/README.md

 $ cdk diff <STACK-ID>
 ```

-Note, the `STACK-ID` can be found in the output of the `cdk ls` command.
-Also, the first time you deploy the stack you must bootstrap the environment:
+Note, the first time you deploy with the AWS CDK CLI, you must boostrap your account:

 ```
 $ cdk bootstrap
 ```

+### Shipping Baldin

+To ship Baldin to AWS, you must deploy the stacks in roughly the following order:

+1. `BaldinIAMStack`
+2. `BaldinVPCStack`
+3. `BaldinS3Stack`
+4. `BaldinECRStack`
+5. `BaldinDBStack`
+6. `BaldinAPIStack`

 Enjoy!